Here are a few more observations that I have made during my years of travelling and experiencing life in Latin America.

 Should you be living in “gringo land”, when travelling to visit everyone you will probably be asked to bring a shopping list of items with you.
 This is quite normal and very understandable.
 These requests come from not only family and friends, but you may want to bring something for business colleagues and customers.

 Many things are everyday items such as shampoo, toothpaste, over the counter medicines, etc. Most of the goods are available in these countries but the brand names are often expensive as they must be imported and local taxes are often very high.
-In the case of Cuba, there is a genuine shortage of many items and lack of money is not necessarily the problem.
+In the case of Cuba, there is a genuine shortage of just about everything and lack of money is not necessarily the problem.
 Often, unfortunately, the “elite” and “connected” seem to miraculously obtain the goods before the regular working folk get a chance.

 As you get deeper into a relationship, you will possibly notice the requests becoming more elaborate.
 When you think about it, it is not unusual – you will often find the same pattern in your own country.